dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 This is one of those things I always wanted in Jekyll but did not know how to do it.
 This idea hit me one day while I was working on contact forms.
 Initially, I tried to create a form with [FormSpree](http://formspree.com){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/jekyll-contact-form/){:target="_blank"}.

 It was a painful experience.
 FormSpree requires verification.
 This verification is URL specific.
 If the form is on all the pages of the website then I have to verify an email for every single page!
-FormSpree is good if you are using it on a specific page but not for all pages.
-What clicked me in the shower is that SimpleForm can be used to make a contact form which works on all pages!
+FormSpree is good if you are using it on one specific page but not for all pages.
+What I eventually found was that SimpleForm can be used to make a contact form which works on all pages!
+Which means it can be used as a subscribe form.

 What I'm showing here is an email collector.
 So it just collects users' emails.
 I think that is what a basic subscriber form does.
 You can also setup an auto-reply option.
 Auto-reply can help if you are offering an e-book for a subscription.
 I haven't tried it yet but it should work.

 But before collecting emails you should have an email id.
 You can use any email id but it is a good idea if you use a domain email.
 If you don't have one, then get a [free domain email using ZOHO](/free-domain-email-zoho/){:target="_blank"}.

+If you want to use MailChimp form on jekyll (I'm currently using it) then skip to [MailChimp on Jekyll](#update-1---mailchimp-subscribe-form-on-jekyll) section.
+MailChimp takes care of everything.
+You can create lists, design forms, send campaign emails etc., Overall a very good platform for beginners.

 ## How to make a subscribe form on Jekyll blog?